turkunov/pem-test/README.md

 ### What is PEM test?
 > When performing data analysis, sometimes people come across a problem of checking null hypothesis for normality without knowing parameters of the distribution.
 In this case we should use tests like "Parameters Elimination Method".
-PEM test allows us to get rid of `mu` and `sigma^2` and move from performing a test for normality to performing a test for uniform distribution with parameters 0, 1.
+PEM test allows us to get rid of `mu` and `sigma` and move from performing a test for normality to performing a test for uniform distribution with parameters 0, 1.

 ### Looks hard.
 Will there be any further explanation?